Colonising Space

 Open design making space truly accessible

-Making the colonisation of Space a truly global collaborative process is an amazing opportunity to bring people and cultures together.
+Making the colonisation of space a truly global collaborative process is an amazing opportunity to bring people and cultures together.
 Not a project of any one nation but a project of humanity with contributions from everywhere.
 The culture of openness is also the perfect way to start the spread of life away from Earth - it is the right attitude and the best way for people to get the most out of each other.
-It is not likely there is any other way it can be done on a significant scale.
-Doing it purely commercially is not the right basis for colonising Space and the lesser efficiency of that model over an open culture would likely only ever make it a small potatoes.
-It is due to the lack of commercial viability that no-one has left low-earth orbit since the Apollo program.
-But the Open culture does not need to revolve around current economics.
+When people want to convey what we can accomplish as a species, the standard symbol is the Apollo moon landings; there is no field like space exploration for people to come together, co-operate and accomplish amazing things.

 edit